san-coding/stackoverflow-webcrawler-growthschool/README.md

 - Webscraper that crawls stackoverflow questions and exports to csv, json and stores the data in mongoDB.
 - This is the submission for Growthschool backend internship assignment.

+## Video
+Video showing the execution of the code : https://youtu.be/9Et0jAwuGak

 ## Functionalities
 - Asynchronous crawler
 - Maintains a concurrency of 5 requests at all times using `puppeteer-cluster`